viljarh/yanklist.nvim/README.md

 - View yank history
 - Yank any item from history with `<CR>`
+- Close the history window with `q` or a toggle keybinding
 - Handles multiline yanks with truncation in the display

 ## Installation